Own a home in Florida? Find out how Florida property tax work and how much you should be paying.

 Every August, property appraisers send out Notices of Proposed Property Taxes (TRIM) notices to the owners of each assessed property.
 These notices also include the millage rates that the local municipality has imposed.

-Calculating Your Property Tax
+Calculating Your Property Tax Rate in Florida

 To determine your own property tax, you will need to know your home’s:

-- millage (tax rates or mill rates).
+- Millage rate (tax rates or mill rates)

 You may have different mill rates for school taxes and non-school taxes, just as you may have exemptions that only apply to non-school taxes.
 Once you have all of the data specific to your home, you can: